anttiluode/ArtificialVisualCortex/README.md

 Physics, neuroscience, machine learning — one formula.

 ---

-## References

-**The EML Operator** The nomenclature and foundational logic for the system's "EML" (Energy/Activity) signal draws conceptual inspiration from the universal EML mathematical primitive.

-* **Odrzywołek, A. (2026).** *All elementary functions from a single operator*. arXiv:2603.21852v2 [cs.SC].
-This paper demonstrates that a single binary operator, `eml(x,y) = exp(x) - ln(y)`, together with the constant 1, can generate all standard continuous mathematics (including trigonometric and transcendental functions).
-In this repository, the EML signal functions as the foundational, macroscopic metric of the continuous oscillator field's activity.

 *PerceptionLab / Antti Luode, Helsinki 2026*
 *"do not hype, do not lie, just show"*